 HOUSTON, TX – August 30, 2017 – Teachers of Tomorrow announced that it is offering full scholarships for substitutes and paraprofessionals who want to become fully certified teachers.
 The organization has created a web page for those interested in the scholarship to become a teacher for each state where the program is accepted.

 “Substitutes and Paraprofessionals become the most successful teachers in our program.
 By providing scholarships to these groups, we can better address a growing teacher shortage,” said Vernon Reaser, CEO of Teachers of Tomorrow.
 “Substitutes and paraprofessionals already know the culture, the students, the teachers and the staff in our partner schools – it makes sense that they would be best suited to fill critical shortage areas.”

-Substitutes and Paraprofessionals have until September 30, 2017 to apply for the scholarships and recipients will be selected on October 1st.
-Immediate notification will go out with the hope that substitutes and paraprofessionals can complete their preparation program and become a fully certified teacher in 2018.
+Substitutes and Paraprofessionals have until September 30, 2017, to apply for the scholarships and recipients will be selected on October 1st.
+An immediate notification will go out with the hope that substitutes and paraprofessionals can complete their preparation program and become a fully certified teacher in 2018.

 About Teachers of Tomorrow (www.teachersoftomorrow.org)